xander2508/Notes/5. Standard Information/Networking/VPN.md

 The VPN client and server use these ports to establish and maintain the VPN connection.
 At the TCP/IP layer, a VPN connection typically uses the [Encapsulating Security Payload](https://www.ibm.com/docs/en/i/7.4?topic=protocols-encapsulating-security-payload) (`ESP`) protocol to encrypt and authenticate the VPN traffic.
 This allows the VPN client and server to exchange data over the public internet securely.

+OpenVPN can be customized and configured by editing the configuration file `/etc/openvpn/server.conf`

 ---

 ## IPsec